liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-hooks-maven.markdown

 To view the directory structure of a hook developed by Ant, please refer to the *Anatomy of the Hook* section of the [Creating a Hook](http://www.liferay.com) tutorial on creating hook plugins via the Liferay Plugins SDK.

-## More Information

 For detailed information on creating hooks, see the [Customizing and Extending Liferay Functionality with Hooks](http://www.liferay.com) tutorial.
 -->

-To deploy your hook plugin, follow the instructions from the following tutorial:

 [Deploying Liferay Plugins with Maven](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/deploying-liferay-plugins-with-maven-lp-6-2-develop-tutorial)

-To learn how to develop a different Liferay plugin using Maven, read an applicable tutorial from this list:

 [Developing Liferay Portlets with Maven](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/creating-liferay-portlets-with-maven-lp-6-2-develop-tutorial)